Asymptotic Analysis of IMEX-RK Methods for ES-BGK Model at Navier-Stokes level: Numerical Results

 where $M = 2.5$ is the Mach number.
 Here we impose the free-flow boundary condition in space $x \in [-1, 2]$.
 We truncate the velocity domain with $v_{max} = 15$.
 We compare numerical solutions at time $t=0.15,\,0.2,\,0.4$ with the time step that corresponds to $CFL = 0.5$.
 Here we set $\nu = -1$ and $\tau = 0.9\pi \rho/2$ following \cite{JinFilbet}, which gives the following viscosity and heat conductivity:

-We consider these transport coefficients when computing the reference solutons to NSE.
+We consider these transport coefficients when computing the reference {solutions} to NSE.
 We remark that this choice matches the viscosity of ES-BGK model and the one derived from BTE for Maxwellian molecules \cite{JinFilbet}.

 In Figs. \ref{fig:riemann 1}-\ref{fig:riemann 2}, we present numerical results for BTE, NSE and ES-BGK model for different Knudsen numbers $\varepsilon = 0.5, 0.1$ respectively.
-For BTE, we use an explicit fourth-order semi-Lagrangian scheme \cite{Boscarino:2022}, while for NSE, we use the classical RK4 and WENO23.
-For ES-BGK, we use the combination of IMEX-II-ISA3 for the time discrsetization and WENO23 for the space one.
+For BTE, we use an explicit fourth-order semi-Lagrangian scheme \cite{Boscarino:2024}, while for NSE, we use the classical RK4 and WENO23.
+For ES-BGK, we use the combination of IMEX-II-ISA3 for the time discretization and WENO23 for the space one.
 For $\varepsilon=0.5$, the numerical solution of the ES-BGK model is very close to that of BTE, while solutions to NSE are deviated from the other solutions.
 On the other hand, for $\varepsilon=0.1$, the discrepancy between three solutions become smaller, which confirms the consistency of the three models.

 {\em Test 4.
 The Lax Shock Tube Problem.} Finally we test IMEX-RK schemes solving the ES-BGK model for the Lax shock tube problem, \cite{Hu}.
 We set the collision frequency $\tau$ for ES-BGK model as

 which yields the viscosity and heat conductivity: